Skip to content

 Canted or Angled Bay Windows

-These half hexagon shaped bay windows have a flat front piece of glass with two angled sides.
+These bay windows are half hexagon shaped, featuring a flat front piece of glass with two angled sides.

 Bow Windows